 To successfully cover as many bases as possible when defining supplier management within your organisation, consider implementing the following actions:

 - Define internal policies instructing how you will govern your suppliers and ensure the people who are involved with supplier management understand these policies.

-- Draw up and agree legal contracts between your organisation and its suppliers.
+- Draw up and agree on legal contracts between your organisation and its suppliers.

 - Outline what your expectations are and what you expect to receive from third-party vendors and identify the next process if standards should fall below expectations.

-- Maintain accurate and complete records of supplier performance and refer back to them on a regular basis.
+- Maintain accurate and complete records of supplier performance and refer back to them regularly.